 What even the smartest AI machines have not been able to do well, to date, is incorporate real life into learning and/or performance.
 It is these real–life scenarios that differentiate between my car shutting down on the highway (unsafely) versus while I am sitting idle in my driveway (safely).
-It is the difference between (non-optimal) mobile software performance in cold temperatures where people wear gloves versus (optimal) performance in a warm climate.
-It’s the difference between knowing that a product launch in two markets was in reality differentiated because the state of Texas was without power in February 2021 and not because the product wasn’t well received.
+It is the difference between mobile software’s non-optimal performance in cold temperatures where people wear gloves versus its optimal performance in a warm climate.
+It’s possibly the difference between knowing that a product launch in two markets was in reality differentiated because the state of Texas was without power (February 2021) and not because the product wasn’t well received.
 Real life experiences and context is a unique layer of analysis that humans do exceptionally well.

 As these smart machines optimize a variety of essential manufacturing operations and have allowed manufacturing to scale and economize, they are limited in their operations by programming.
 While with AI they, like their human co-workers, can now identify problems in production and stop production until the problem is rectified, what machines don’t get is frustrated – even if a problem is occurring with an annoying frequency.
 We rarely see frustration as an admirable human quality however, in manufacturing it is often the difference between doing something wrong perpetually and creating an alternate viable solution.